 Video content is taking over the marketing of small businesses.

-Great videos pair a meaningful message with engaging visuals to shape an all around experience.
+Great videos pair a meaningful message with engaging visuals to shape an all-around experience.
 That experience is what makes it memorable for consumers.

-Through video, you can communicate detailed information about your business or brand and what you can offer all in a short span of time.
+Through video, you can communicate detailed information about your business or brand and what you can offer in a short span of time.
 Incorporating video content into your business strategy is key to staying relevant.

 With video content you don’t just get one piece, you can edit it and use it in many different ways.
 You can place it on your brand’s social media platforms or send it as part of your weekly newsletter.
 You can show it at corporate events or even at the reception area of your office.
-It’s an effective way to shape your brand to reach a larger audience that other forms of content cannot.
+It’s an effective way to shape your brand to reach a larger audience than other forms of content cannot.

 So, where do you start?